dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 The main brand to avoid are:

+* MSI
-* MSI(Weird Memory Layout that requires KASLR fix and just really poor ACPI programming, many Z390 systems are unbootable on Clover)
+  * Weird Memory Layout that requires KASLR fix and just really poor ACPI programming, many Z390 systems are unbootable on Clover
+* AsRock
-* AsRock(non-native USB controller, Weird Memory Layout)
+  * non-native USB controller, Weird Memory Layout
+  * USB issues mainly for Z390 and older, Z490 are fine
+* Gigabyte
-* Gigabyte(Weird Memory Layout, requires KASLR fix)
+  * Weird Memory Layout, requires KASLR fix
+  * Mainly Z390, Z370 and Z490 are known good
+* Asus
+  * USB issues on B460, H470 and Z490
+  * Z390 and older are fine

 And main platform to avoid (for stability and ease of setup):